FabianMaeurer/TensorCategories.jl/docs/src/Representations.md

 where in both cases the images are required to be fitting MatrixElem objects.

-Since group reprsentation categories are tensor categories, we again have methods for the important operations
+Since group representation categories are tensor categories, we again have methods for the important operations

 ```@autodocs